ory/docs/docs/oathkeeper/api-access-rules.md

   For example, you could check if the subject ("user") is part of the "admin" group or if he/she has permission to perform that action.
 For the full list of available authorizers, click [here](pipeline/authz.md).
-- `mutator`: Transform the HTTP request before forwarding it.
+- `mutators`: A list of mutation handlers that transform the HTTP request before forwarding it.
 A common use case is generating a new set of credentials (e.g. JWT) which then will be forwarded to the upstream server.
 When using ORY Oathkeeper's Decision API, it is expected that the API Gateway forwards the mutated HTTP Headers to the